Dismissed During the Probation Period

 A conciliator from the Fair Work Commission is also in attendance, with the role of facilitating discussion and negotiation between the parties, potentially suggesting settlement options.
 The parties must agree on the settlement outcome, and no decision is made by the Fair Work Commission at this stage.
 However, you can maximize your chances of settling by engaging a representative to speak on your behalf and negotiate your case for you.

-For a free consultation at A Whole New Approach P/L and to better understand what your rights are, contact 1800 333 666 to speak to our caring staff.
-If you are eligible for a Fair work Commission matter, we may be able to represent you and achieve the justice you deserve.
-Fixed fees or no win, no fee can apply
+If you are eligible for a Fair work Australia, Fair work Commission matter, we may be able to represent you and achieve the justice you deserve.
+Fixed fees or no win, no fee can apply.